Arlo and Janis by Jimmy Johnson for May 30, 2022

 31. Missing large

-Kr-perry Premium Member about 2 years ago
+Kr-perry Premium Member over 2 years ago

 particularly appropriate this year.